fabianwilson/galv-frontend-uu/docs/source/ConfiguringHarvesters.rst

 The URL of the Galv API is shown in the text at the top of the Harvesters page.

+  .. thumbnail:: img/api_url.png
+    :alt: URL of the Galv API
+    :align: center
+    :title: URL of the Galv API

 ======================================================================================
 Getting the API Token
 ======================================================================================